Charles E. Fraser: Early years

 Fraser was born to Joseph Bacon Fraser and Pearl Collins Fraser in Hinesville, Georgia, (sister of Cecil Collins Sr.) on June 13, 1929.
-He was preceded by his older brother, Joseph Bacon Fraser, Jr, who would later become his business partner with Sea Pines.
+His older brother, Joseph Bacon Fraser Jr., was his business partner at Sea Pines.
 Charles's father, Joseph, was a prominent Hinesville figure, a U.S. Army veteran of World War I, World War II, and the Korean War, last serving as Major General, commanding the 48th Armored Division of Georgia and Florida Army National Guard before retiring a Lieutenant General in 1956.
 More importantly for the start of Charles's career, his father was active in the timber industry as head of the Fraser Lumber Company and the Fraser Supply Company.

-In 1946, he enrolled at Presbyterian College in Clinton, South Carolina and attended until 1948, when he transferred to the University of Georgia.
+In 1946, he enrolled at Presbyterian College in Clinton, South Carolina, and attended until 1948, when he transferred to the University of Georgia.
 In 1949, while Fraser was at the Terry College of Business at the University of Georgia, a group of lumber associates from Hinesville, Georgia, bought a total of 20,000 acres of pine forest on Hilton Head's southern end for an average of nearly $60 an acre.
 They formed The Hilton Head Company to handle the timber operation.
 The associates were Gen. Joseph B. Fraser, Fred C. Hack, Olin T. McIntosh, and C.C.
 Stebbins.
-Charles's brother Joe, Jr was sent by their father to undeveloped Hilton Head Island to cruise and estimate the timber value, setting up camp on Calibogue Cay off the south end of the island.
+Charles's brother Joe Jr., was sent by their father to undeveloped Hilton Head Island to cruise and estimate the timber value, setting up camp on Calibogue Cay off the south end of the island.

 In the summer of 1950, Charlie Fraser worked in the island logging camp, after he graduated from the University of Georgia and before he entered Yale Law School.
 At the time there were only about 500 people living on Hilton Head.
 They were mostly farmers and oyster workers who traveled by boat to Savannah to sell their products.
 Fraser was entranced by the island and saw its potential to attract many more people to its beautiful beaches, virgin pine forests and rich groves of great live oaks.
 He convinced his father to give him a twenty-year note on the land and complete legal control.
 Fraser entered law school in the fall and made the development of a master plan the focus of his education.

-After Yale Law School, Fraser practiced law briefly with Hull, Willingham, Towell, and Norman in Augusta, Georgia and served in the U.S. Air Force, working in the office of the general counsel in Washington, D.C.
+After Yale Law School, Fraser practiced law briefly with Hull, Willingham, Towell, and Norman in Augusta, Georgia, and served in the U.S. Air Force, working in the office of the general counsel in Washington, D.C.